 Activities aim to improve or, in many cases, rediscover skills that allow those taking part to lead a more active and valued role in society.
 The group activities range from art, crafts, sewing, digital photography, and IT-based activities to discussion groups, driving test theory and literacy and numeracy.
 There is also a creative writing group in which Lorna has been taking part since 2018.

-“At the Creative Group we were given a new topic to write about every week which is really fun and sometimes challenging.
+“At the Creative Group, we were given a new topic to write about every week, which is fun and sometimes challenging.
 It’s a way we could express ourselves and tell our story – and I love hearing everyone’s story.
-Each one different but we could all connect to each other.
-It shows that when you’re going through something you’re not alone, there is someone else going through it too.”
+Each one is different, but we could all connect to each other.
+It shows that you’re not alone when you’re going through something.
+Someone else is going through it too.”

 Lorna’s volunteer journey began in 2020, and when the Employability Service opened its doors back open in 2022, Lorna was delighted.
-Now she is the first-person people see when they walk through the door, signing them in and welcoming them to the space.
+Now she is the first person people see when they enter the door, signing them in and welcoming them to the space.

 “I wanted to volunteer because I was inspired to pass that feeling on.
 I love welcoming people because I know how it feels for everyone visiting.
 Some people come in nervous at first so we have a chat, and I will help them feel more comfortable.
-I know what they are going through, and I know how much they will benefit from coming here.”
+I know what they are going through and how much they will benefit from coming here.”

-“I think any charity would benefit from having service users get involved in volunteering.
-We want to give back and we have a first hand understanding of what it’s like for people.
+“I think any charity would benefit from having service users volunteer.
+We want to give back and first-hand understand what it’s like for people.
 But I also recommend volunteering if you’re passionate about helping people.
 It’s great seeing the people that come in nervous on their first visit seem full of confidence a few weeks later.
 It’s a nice feeling.
-A win-win, because they feel better, and you do too.”
+A win-win because they feel better, and you do too.

-“It’s the little things, like the kindness people show each other, that make a big difference.”
+“The little things, like the kindness people show each other, make a big difference.”